 Work on the project as planned, with regular coach meetings and by keeping your supervisors involved.
-After (around) 40 working days, a midterm evaluation meeting has to take place.
+After (around) 40 working days, a midterm evaluation meeting has to be scheduled.

-Aim of this meeting is, to have a formal evaluation moment with your supervisors (chair and mentor).
-Prepare for the midterm evaluation by evaluating for yourself where you are in the project, and whether you are on track, or that it might be necessary to propose some changes to enable graduation on the scheduled day.
+Aim of this meeting is to have a formal evaluation moment with your supervisors (chair and mentor).
+Prepare for the meeting by evaluating for yourself where you are in the project, and whether you are on track or that it might be wise or necessary to propose some changes to enable graduation on the scheduled day.
+These changes might relate to e.g. scheduled planning, aimed for outcomes, client relation or other.